← All articles

 reach

-This can be useful, but you also need a “pipeline line”.
+That can be useful, but you need a "pipeline line" too.

 Number of leads per week/month